lasso-js/lasso/README.md

 <hr>

-[__Sample App:__](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli) To try out and experiment with this code, please see the following project:<br>[raptor-samples/optimizer-cli](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli)
+[__Sample App:__](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli) To try out and experiment with the code for this tutorial, please see the following project:<br>[raptor-samples/optimizer-cli](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli)

 <hr>